 - Configurability: Every business and user are different.
 You need software you can configure to fit your needs.
-If a potential platform can integrate into other systems, track contracts as they approach approval, manage a variety of risk, and give you insight into your contracts, you can be confident you are getting a flexible system.
+If a potential platform can integrate into other systems, track contracts as they approach approval, manage a variety of risks, and give you insight into your contracts, you can be confident you are getting a flexible system.

 - Security: To keep your company and the client’s best interests at heart, you’ll want to go with a system that will securely store contracts.
 Additionally, since so much work is done digitally, you’ll want a platform that can deliver contracts securely for clients to sign.

 With all of the qualities listed above, the ICI platform can benefit your company and aid your employees.
 At any growing business that deals with contracts consistently, contract management software is no longer just a want, but a must-have.